Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Conclusion

 \section{Conclusion}

 In summary, this survey presents an overview of the current language-conditioned robot manipulation approaches.
-Our analysis focuses on the primary ways language is integrated into the robotic systems, namely \emph{language for state evaluation}, \emph{language as a policy condition}, and \emph{language for cognitive planning and reasoning}.
-Furthermore, our comparative analysis offers a multifaceted perspective along four axes: \emph{action granularity}, \emph{data and supervision regimes}, \emph{system cost and latency}, and \emph{environment and evaluation}.
+Our analysis focuses on the primary ways language is integrated into the robotic systems, namely \emph{language for state evaluation}, \emph{language as a policy condition}, \emph{language for cognitive planning and reasoning}, and \emph{language in unified vision-language-action models}.
+Furthermore, our comparative analysis offers a multifaceted perspective along five axes: \emph{action granularity}, \emph{data and supervision regimes}, \emph{system cost and latency}, \emph{environment and evaluation} and \emph{task representations}.
 We also examine the central debates in language-conditioned robot manipulation concerning VLAs, world models, and scaling.
 Finally, we articulate the key challenges and delineate future directions, with particular emphasis on \emph{generalization capability} and \emph{real-world safety}.